firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/email.md

 Firefly III can send notifications to a Slack channel.
 Administrators can set an "Incoming Webhook URL" under `/admin`.
 Users can set  an "Incoming Webhook URL" under `/preferences`.

+To create a Slack Webhook URL, you have to go "Setting and Administration" of the workspace in which you want to receive notifications.
+Click "Configure Apps", then "Build" in the top-right corner.
+Click "Create New App", and select "From Scratch".
+Give the app a nice name and select a workspace.

+Finally, click "Incoming Webhooks" and activate the feature.
+At the bottom of the page you can then create a new webhook.
+Select the channel in which you want the app (and by extension, Firefly III) to post.
+The URL you receive is the URL required for Firefly III.
+It starts with `https://hooks.slack.com/services`.

 ## Discord

 Firefly III can also send the notifications to a Discord channel.
 Channel admins can create a webhook in a Discord-channel, which you can use wherever you see a Slack URL.

+When you use the Discord webhook URL, you must add `/slack` to the end of the URL.
+So if your Discord webhook URL is `https://discord.com/api/webhooks/123456789/ABCdefgh`, you must use `https://discord.com/api/webhooks/123456789/ABCdefgh/slack` in Firefly III.

 !!! info
-    If you are the only user of your Firefly III instance, you must set (the same) webhook in both locations.
+    If you are the only user of your Firefly III instance, you must set (the same) Webhook URL in both locations (administration AND preferences).

 ## Email